informatics-isi-edu/nih-commons-www/README.md

-# deriva-web-template
+# Static site pages for NIH Commons demo

-This repository contains a minimal Jekyll framework for a DERIVA demo static site to use with DERIVA demos and as the starting part of deployment static sites.
+This repository contains a minimal Jekyll framework for a DERIVA demo.
 It includes a homepage, link into chaise, About page, Privacy Policy page and Contact page.

-## Fork this repo

-Do not clone this repo.
-Fork it instead and then when we make improvements, you can update from master.

 ## Prequisites